What’s the current state of Reiki in hospitals? What’s the future?

 Are you wondering what difference Reiki practice really makes in your health care?
 Are you a professional who knows that understanding Medical Reiki will help you grow your business and help more people?

-Please consider the Reiki and Medicine Intensive in New York City June 23-25.
+Please consider joining me for the Reiki and Medicine Intensive.

 *Integrative medicine offers whole person medicine, engages the patient as a healing partner, and includes complementary healing practices.